 There are many options for mosquito repellent; here’s a list of some of the most highly rated ones by Consumer Reports.
 We’ve used Natrapel before (the active ingredient is picaridin instead of DEET) with good results.
 Since we don’t encounter many ‘skeeters, Lauren will often use a natural, essential-oil based product like this one by Badger.
 If you do use a chemical-based one, just make sure to wash it off before you go to bed (given there are no mosquitos in your sleeping quarters!)

-Lauren and I very rarely get bitten by mosquitos.
-I could tell you it’s because of the precautions we take, but in actuality it’s because there are very rarely mosquitos in the locations we visit when we visit.
-India, Nepal, Bali, Lombok, Burma, Thailand, Cambodia, Vietnam, Laos, Singapore, etc… We almost never see mosquitos.
+In reality, we very rarely get bitten by mosquitos.
+I could tell you it’s because of the precautions we take, but in actuality, it’s because there are very rarely mosquitos in the locations we visit when we visit.
+We almost never see mosquitos.
 I don’t mean we see few mosquitos—we see almost none.
 In a typical 12-month period we probably see no more than 20 mosquitos (no exaggeration).

-There are a number of reasons we don’t see many mosquitos, from it being too cold in Ladakh and parts of Nepal to active mosquito elimination programs in many regions.
+There are a number of reasons we don’t see many mosquitos, from it being too cold in Ladakh and parts of Nepal to active mosquito elimination programs in many regions in SE Asia.
 Whatever the reasons, we can anecdotally attest that we encounter few to no mosquitos in the specific areas we visit at the times of year we bring our tour groups.

 What about dengue fever?

 More importantly, malaria is not the only mosquito-borne illness that exists in regions you may visit.
-Dengue (pronounced den-gee or den-gay) fever is a serious (though generally not life-threatening) illness that is transferred to humans by mosquitos.
+Dengue (pronounced DEN-gee or DEN-gay) fever is a serious (though generally not life-threatening) illness that is transferred to humans by mosquitos.
 These particular mosquitos generally bite during the daytime hours (unlike the species that may carry malaria which generally bite at dusk and dawn).
-There is no vaccine or prophylaxis for dengue fever and the only prevention is to keep mosquitos from biting you.
+There is currently no vaccine or prophylaxis for dengue fever and the only prevention is to keep mosquitos from biting you.

 So where is malaria still a problem?